4-star SF Kevin Thomas, former LSU signee, commits to North Carolina

 Four-star small forward Kevin Thomas has committed to North Carolina, his agent KJ Smith told Rivals.

-The 6-foot-7 senior out of Sagemont Prep (FL) visited Chapel Hill earlier this week and has now officially pledged to new coach Mike Malone.
+The 6-foot-7 senior out of Sagemont Prep (FL) visited Chapel Hill on Wednesday and has now officially pledged to new coach Mike Malone.

 Thomas, a native of Pompano Beach, FL, was originally committed to LSU, but reopened his recruitment in late March following the coaching change that saw Will Wade return to Baton Rouge to replace outgoing head coach Matt McMahon.